janscience/TeeRec/README.md

 ## Features

-- Continuous DMA-based data acquisition into a single multiplexed circular buffer.
+- Flexible producer/consumer data model based on a single multiplexed circular buffer.
+- Continuous DMA-based data acquisition.
 - Single channel or multiplexed acquisition from multiple channels, from one or both ADCs.
 - Highspeed timed acquisition up to 500kHz.
-- Conversion of data to signed 16bit for direct storage into WAV files.
+- Conversion of data to signed 16bit for direct storage into wave files.
 - Storing recorded data as wave files on SD cards.
 - Detailed metadata in wave file header: sampling rate, number of channels and pin IDs, bit resolution, date and time, Teensy board